vrupak/job-sponsorship-detector/README.md

    - Links that jump to the keyword location in the job description
    - A tooltip (`ⓘ`) with usage instructions (only shown if keywords are found)
 * Smart detection that refreshes highlights and banner when browsing between job listings
-* Sunset Orange background with black text for keyword visibility
-* Automatically works as you browse different job listings

 ---